Summary of Significant Accounting Policies

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-In the opinion of the Company, the accompanying consolidated financial statements contain all adjustments, consisting of normal recurring adjustments and adjustments to eliminate intercompany transactions and balances, necessary for a fair presentation of its financial position and its results of operations, changes in redeemable convertible preferred stock, redeemable noncontrolling interests and stockholders’ equity (deficit) and cash flows.
+In the opinion of the Company, the accompanying consolidated financial statements contain all adjustments, consisting of normal recurring adjustments and adjustments to eliminate intercompany transactions and balances, necessary for a fair presentation of its financial position and its results of operations, changes in redeemable convertible preferred stock and stockholders’ equity and cash flows.

-The Company’s accounting policies are set forth in Part II, Item 8 “Summary of Significant Accounting Policies” of the Company’s Notes to Consolidated Financial Statements included in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
-Included herein are certain updates to those policies.
+The Company’s accounting policies are set forth in Note 2, “Summary of Significant Accounting Policies” of the Company’s Notes to Consolidated Financial Statements included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2022.
+Included herein are certain updates to those policies and the related disclosures.

-Revenue Recognition and Related Receivables—The following table summarizes revenue by type for the three and six months ended June 30, 2022 and 2021:
+Revenue Recognition and Related Receivables—The following table summarizes revenue by type for the three and nine months ended September 30, 2023 and 2022:

-The Company’s charge-off policy is to charge-off finance receivables for loans and related accrued interest receivables, net of expected recoveries, in the month in which the account becomes 90 days contractually past due and charge-off finance receivables for advances and related fee receivables in the month in which the account becomes 60 days past due.
+The Company’s charge-off policy is to charge-off finance receivables for loans and related accrued interest receivables, net of expected recoveries, in the month in which the account becomes 90 days contractually past due and charge-off finance receivables for Instacash advances and related fee receivables in the month in which the account becomes 90 days past due effective January 1, 2023 and 60 days past due prior to January 1, 2023.
 If an account is deemed to be uncollectable prior to this date, the Company will charge-off the receivable in the month it is deemed uncollectable.

 The Company determines the past due status using the contractual terms of the finance receivables.
 This is the credit quality indicator used to evaluate the required allowance for losses on finance receivables for each portfolio of products.

-An allowance for losses on service and subscription fee receivables is established to provide probable losses incurred in the Company’s service and subscription fee receivables at the balance sheet date and is established through a provision for losses on receivables.
+An allowance for losses on service and subscription fee receivables is established to provide for current expected credit losses in the Company’s service and subscription fee receivables at the balance sheet date and is established through a provision for losses on receivables.
 Charge-offs, net of recoveries, are charged directly to the allowance.
 The allowance is based on management’s assessment of historical charge-offs and recoveries on these receivables, as well as certain qualitative factors including current economic conditions that may affect the customers’ ability to pay.
-Prior to the period ended June 30, 2021, the allowance related to these receivables had not been material to the consolidated financial statements.

 Receivables from enterprise services have a low rate of default, and as such the related allowance is not material.
 The Company monitors enterprise receivable default rates for any indication of a deterioration in average credit quality that may result in more material levels of allowance for losses.

 Intangible Assets—The Company’s intangible assets are made up of internal use software and acquired proprietary technology, customer relationships and trade names.
 The Company capitalizes qualifying internal use software development costs that are incurred during the application development stage, provided that management with the relevant authority authorizes the project, it is probable the project will be completed, and the software will be used to perform the function intended.
-Costs incurred during the application development stage internally or externally are capitalized and amortized on a straight-line basis over the expected useful life of three to seven years depending on the nature of the software development.
+Costs incurred during the application development stage internally or externally are capitalized and amortized on a straight-line basis over the expected useful life of five years.
 Costs related to preliminary project activities and post-implementation operation activities, including training and maintenance, are expensed as incurred.

 Recently Issued Accounting Pronouncements Not Yet Adopted—The Company currently qualifies as an “emerging growth company” under the Jumpstart Our Business Startups Act of 2012.
 Accordingly, the Company has the option to adopt new or revised accounting guidance either (i) within the same periods as those otherwise applicable to non-emerging growth companies or (ii) within the same time periods applicable to private companies.
 The Company has elected to adopt new or revised accounting guidance within the same time period as private companies, unless, as indicated below, management determines it is preferable to take advantage of early adoption provisions offered within the applicable guidance.

-In March 2020, the FASB issued ASU No. 2020-04, Reference Rate Reform (Topic 848): Facilitating of the Effects of Reference Rate Reform on Financial Reporting, which provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships and other transactions in which the reference London Interbank Offered Rate (“LIBOR”) or another reference rate is expected to be discontinued as a result of the Reference Rate Reform.
-This ASU is intended to ease the potential burden in accounting for (or recognizing the effects of) reference rate reform on financial reporting.
-The new guidance is effective for fiscal years beginning after December 15, 2021 and interim periods within fiscal years beginning after December 15, 2022.
+In March 2020, the FASB issued ASU No. 2020-04, Reference Rate Reform (Topic 848): Facilitating of the Effects of Reference Rate Reform on Financial Reporting and subsequently issued ASU No. 2022-06, Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848, which provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships and other transactions in which the reference London Interbank Offered Rate (“LIBOR”) or another reference rate is expected to be discontinued as a result of the Reference Rate Reform.
+These ASUs are intended to ease the potential burden in accounting for (or recognizing the effects of) reference rate reform on financial reporting.
+The new guidance is effective for fiscal years beginning after December 15, 2021 and interim periods within fiscal years beginning after December 15, 2022 and the expedients are available through December 31, 2024.
 Early adoption is permitted.
-The Company has no significant contracts based on LIBOR as of March 31, 2022.
+The Company has no significant contracts based on LIBOR as of September 30, 2023.
 As such, the Company currently does not intend to elect the optional expedients and exceptions.

 The entire disclosure for all significant accounting policies of the reporting entity.